 4.8 Full Integration

-In the Table 4.8.1 shows the iris with 3 sample for each user stored in the database.
-It is clearly shows that the even same user while capturing the iris will have slightly different position.
+Table 4.8.1 shows the iris with 3 sample for each users that has been stored in the database.
+These figuresclearly show that there will be differences in the captured iris positioned even if the iris images were captured from the same user.
 The result in the Table 4.8.2 and Figure 4.8.1 shows the recognition accuracy of three users with each being tested 10 times.
 Table 4.8 shows that User_1 can be successfully recognized 40% of the time with 100% accuracy while X indicates that 60% of the time not one user can be recognized.
 On the other hand, User_2 has an accuracy of 80% while being able to be recognized 50% of the time.
 Finally, User_3 also has a recognition accuracy of 100% albeit being recognized only 30% of the time out of a total of 10 recognition tests conducted.
 Overall the IRS system can recognize a user 40% of the time with an overall accuracy of 93.33%.

-Table 4.8.1: Iris sample of 3 user
+Table 4.8.1: Iris Sample of 3 Users